 The Culinary Skills Training Program offers youth recovering from mental illness or with other barriers to employment with training, coaching, and work experience so that they can enter the labor force or continue further culinary schooling.

 The program recruits students on an ongoing basis for the Spring, Summer and Fall cohorts.
 To download an application, click here.
-For more information, contact program coordinator Glen Lamont by email or call 604.512.0628 or download the program curriculum.
+For more information, contact program coordinator Glen Lamont by email or call 604.512.0628.

 There are two components.
 The first part consists of six-weeks of basic culinary skills training where students learn and practice culinary skills at the commercial kitchen in Coast’s Pacific Coast Apartments under the guidance of three Red Seal-certified chefs.
 In between these two components is a one-week long practical assessment.
 The second part is a nine-week work experience practicum (with the option to extend to a maximum of 18-weeks) in Coast’s Social Crust Café & Catering, a Coast social enterprise located in Pacific Coast Apartment’s commercial space at 335 West Pender Street.